onlyuser/NatLang/README.md

 NatLang
 =======

-Copyright (C) 2011-2013 Jerry Chen <mailto:onlyuser@gmail.com>
+Copyright (C) 2011-2015 Jerry Chen <mailto:onlyuser@gmail.com>

 About
 -----

 NatLang is an English parser with an extensible grammar.
 It generates abstract syntax trees for all possible interpretations of an English sentence.
 The grammar is fully customizable.
-No training data required.
+No training data is involved.

 It works as follows: